yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/payments.md

 **Quick export**: Select a specific date range and customize the columns visible in the export.\
 **Scheduled reports**: Configure a report to send periodically to your email address.
 You may also set the columns to export.
 **Downloads**: Previous reports are saved in this tab for easy download.

+## Report Filters

+When exporting PAYMENTS and TRANSACTIONS reports, you can use additional filters to refine your data:

+### PAYMENTS Report Filters

+[To be filled based on PDF requirements - list the new filters available for PAYMENTS reports]

+### TRANSACTIONS Report Filters

+[To be filled based on PDF requirements - list the new filters available for TRANSACTIONS reports]